Dreams of the Deep

 Triage

 She was entering data when he came in.
-Logging something from the crisis, keeping her records current.
-Keeping her records current.
-The moment you stopped was the moment it mattered.
+Logging something from the crisis, keeping her records current, because the moment you stopped was the moment it mattered.

 “I need your medication profiles,” Lev said.
 “Modification baselines.
 Whatever you have on the population.”